satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-manager.md

 ---
-title: Configure SDN Interface SDN Manager
+title: Configure Interface SDN Manager
-description: SDN Manager can run in three different operational modes: cache, database, and Redis.
-Which of these three the SDN Manager uses depends on how it stores and shares the state of call streams, as well as its configurations settings. ms.date: 03/30/2022
+description: Learn how to configure and run SDN Manager in three different operational modes: cache, database, and Redis. ms.date: 03/29/2022
 ---

-# Configure SDN Interface SDN Manager
+# Configure Interface SDN Manager

 **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019